chi-collective/genparse/README.md

 2. Make sure you ran `make env` to set up your environment.
 3. If necessary run `make env` in a fresh environment.
 4. Try running in a virtual environment if you skipped that step.
-5. Ensure you have the correct Python version (3.10 or higher).
+5. Ensure you have the correct Python version (3.10 - 3.12).
 6. If you encounter any errors, try running `make test` to see more detailed output.

 If problems persist, please open an issue on our GitHub repository with the error message and your system information.